reeseburns/Project-MatchingGame/README.md

-# Project-MemoryRecallGame
+# Space Matching Game

+A space-themed matching game designed for memory recall.

+***Goal:*** Click on pairs of matching planets until all pairs are discovered.

+## Instructions:
+1. Download the zip file
+2. Open the folder in your code editor
-After downloading the zip file, open the "Game.java" and run the code to play the game.
+3. Run "Game.java" to play the game